supercompute/nodewaste/index.md

 - type: heroblock
   template: heroblock
   section_id: hero
-  title: Zero waste for all
+  title: Nodewaste
   component: hero_block.html
-  content: Nodewaste is the scaling solution needed to bring zero waste to the masses
+  content: "Zero waste for all   \n  \nNodewaste is the scaling solution needed to
-    by reducing contamination and sorting completely at home.
+    bring zero waste to the masses by reducing contamination and sorting completely at home."
   image: "/images/Asset 1@4x.png"
   actions: []
 - template: featuresblock